MirageNet/Mirage/doc/Articles/Guides/GameObjects/SpawnObject.md

 -   Prefab with Network Identity component is registered as spawnable.
 -   game object is instantiated from the Prefab on the server.
 -   Game code sets initial values on the instance (note that 3D physics forces applied here do not take effect immediately).
--   `NetworkServer.Spawn` is called with the instance.
+-   `ServerObjectManager.Spawn` is called with the instance.
 -   The state of the SyncVars on the instance on the server are collected by calling `OnSerialize` on [Network Behaviour] components.
 -   A network message of type `ObjectSpawn` is sent to connected clients that includes the SyncVar data.
 -   `OnStartServer` is called on the instance on the server, and `isServer` is set to `true`